moogrocker/synthesizer/README.md

 The second part focuses on creating a model to generate high-quality synthetic data.
 We utilize chained Large Language Models (LLMs) to ensure the data is both realistic and diverse.
 This approach leverages the power of LLMs to produce synthetic data that closely mimics real-world data.

+## AI Career Advisor

+Based on the data mined from LinkedIn and the synthetic data generation, this is a fine-tuned LLM designed to assist students and young professionals in their academic and professional paths.
+Users can upload their resumes and specify their professional or academic goals.
+The AI Career Advisor provides personalized advice on steps to achieve these goals.
+Additionally, it offers insights into career paths and outcomes associated with specific degrees or jobs, providing more accurate information on what people typically do after pursuing certain educational or professional routes.

 ## Installation

 To set up the project, follow these steps: